 2224: Anesthetic is not just for sissies.

 - In Twig, the Duke of Francis' uncle attempts to invoke this trope during his physical enhancement surgery as a child, explaining that the pain is the price to become effectively invincible and immortal.
 This comes as a surprise to the surgeons, who had in fact already administered anesthetic due to not expecting to be ordered to torture a member of the royal family.

-- In Transformers Prime Megatron stole the arm of an ancient, unnamed Prime and had it replace his own arm.
+- In Transformers: Prime Megatron stole the arm of the deceased Prime Liege Maximo and had it replace his own arm.
 When Knock-Out prepared to induce stasis (as Cybertronians feel pain like any other organism) Megatron refused, claiming he wanted to bask in the power he was about to receive.
 That and, given the track record of Decepticons to try and go for a Klingon Promotion, he probably didn't want to risk someone taking a chance at him while he was out.

 - Referenced by Cotton Hill in King of the Hill in the story of how he and Deedee met.
 While at a VA hospital, Cotton tells the patient next to him:

 "I don't take no anesthetic.
 Did Lincoln ask for girly gas when they blow'd his head off?"